+Furthermore, the celebration underscored InLife's steadfast determination to emerge as the foremost choice for both Filipino men and women in life insurance and healthcare solutions tailored specifically to women's needs.
 InLife also shone the spotlight on Filipino women- champions of financial education, advocates for health and wellness, accomplished women who work for the benefit of women, and business leaders whose products and services address women's needs during its launch of the InLife Sheroes Awards.

-As InLife Sheroes enters its sixth year, InLife promises to mount more programs, forge more synergistic partnerships, and create more products that sow seeds of hope for millions of Filipino women, empowering them to live A Lifetime for Good.
-Board of Trustees
+As InLife Sheroes enters its sixth year, InLife promises to mount more programs, forge more synergistic partnerships, and create more products to achieve this goal: For every little girl, wherever and whatever circumstances she was born into, to get the full measure of who she is as a human being-confident, smart, nurturing, and highly capable.
+InLife Sheroes will continue to sow seeds of hope for millions of Filipino women, empowering them to live A Lifetime for Good.